SusheelThapa/command/command/c/cd.md

    1. **Absolute Path**

-      - A abslute path specifies the complete directory structure from the root directory to the target directory.
+      - An absolute path specifies the complete directory structure from the root directory to the target directory.
       - It always begine with a forward slash (`/`) in the Unix-like systems.

       **Example**